 If a Certificate of Public Good (CPG) Holder has not complied with the terms and conditions of its CPG, the Commission has a range of tools to use in enforcement, including requests for information and inspections, and more formal procedures such as opening an official investigation, assessing penalties, and/or imposing requirements on the CPG Holder such as modification of the project.

-You can file a complaint with the Commission or with the Department of Public Service (Department) if you believe that a project has not been constructed or is not being operated in keeping with the conditions of a Certificate of Public Good (CPG) issued by the Commission.
+You can file a complaint about non-compliance with a CPG with the Commission or with the Department of Public Service (Department) if you believe that a project has not been constructed or is not being operated in keeping with the conditions of the CPG issued by the Commission.
+If you file a complaint directly with the Commission, the Commission may refer your complaint to the Department for initial review.
 The Department handles CPG compliance complaints through its Consumer Affairs and Public Information (CAPI) Division.